flowroute/flowroute-numbers-ruby/README.md

 ### PurchasablePhoneNumbersController<a name=purchaseno></a>

 The PurchasablePhoneNumbersController contains all of the methods necessary to search through Flowroute's phone number inventory.
-Methods are added to a Ruby file, and then that file run from the **flowroute-numbers-ruby** directory in a terminal window.
-The following shows an example **purchase.rb** file containing all of the Controller's methods:
+The following shows an example **purchase.rb** file that invokes only the PurchasablePhoneNumbersController methods:

 	require '/Users/jdoe/Documents/SDKs/flowroute-numbers-ruby/lib/flowroute_numbers/'
 	require 'rubygems'